-Each semester, CLACS hosts a Research Colloquium series which combines a graduate level course with a speaker series.
+Each year, CLACS hosts a Research Colloquium series which combines a graduate level course with a speaker series.
 The course is co-taught by faculty of distinct disciplines, bringing together different academic fields of study.
-The event series invites top scholars from around the world to present current research to the NYU community as well as the general public.
+The event series invites top scholars and practitioners to present their work and research to the NYU community as well as the general public.
 These cutting-edge themed colloquium series and conferences are the result of faculty working groups.